Data protection

 How long and where is the data stored?

-Klarna endeavors to store your data only within the EU or the European Economic Area (EEA).
-However, data may also be transferred outside the EU/EEA.
-When that happens, Klarna ensures that data protection is in line with the GDPR and the third country is subject to an adequacy decision by the European Union.
+Klarna endeavours to only store your data within the EU or the European Economic Area (EEA).
+However, it may also happen that data is transferred outside the EU/EEA.
+If this happens, Klarna ensures that data protection is in line with the GDPR and that the third country has an adequacy decision by the European Union.
 The data is always stored as long as Klarna needs it for the processing purpose.

 How can I delete my data or prevent data storage?

-You can revoke your consent to Klarna processing personal data at any time.
-You always have the right to information, correction and deletion of your personal data.
-All you have to do is contact the company or the company's data protection team by sending an email to datenschutz@klarna.de .
-You can also contact Klarna directly via the Klarna website "My data protection request" .
+You can withdraw your consent to Klarna processing personal data at any time.
+You also always have the right to information, correction and deletion of your personal data.
+To do so, you simply need to contact the company or the company's data protection team by email at datenschutz@klarna.de Contact us.
+Via the Klarna website You can also contact Klarna directly using “My data protection request” .

 You can delete, deactivate or manage cookies that Klarna may use for its functions in your browser.
-Depending on which browser you use, this works in different ways.
-Under the "Cookies" section you will find the relevant links to the relevant instructions for the most popular browsers.
+This works in different ways depending on which browser you use.
+Under the "Cookies" section you will find the relevant links to the respective instructions for the most popular browsers.

-We therefore offer to process contractual or legal relationships (Art.
-6 Para.
-1 lit. b DSGVO) In addition to the conventional bank/credit institutions, we also offer the payment service provider Klarna Checkout.
+We therefore offer services for the handling of contractual or legal relationships (Art.
+6 para.
+1 lit. b GDPR) In addition to traditional banking/credit institutions, we also offer the payment service provider Klarna Checkout.

-We hope to have given you a good overview of data processing by Klarna.
-If you want to find out more about how your data is handled, we recommend the Klarna data protection declaration at https://cdn.klarna.com/1.0/shared/content/legal/terms/0/de_at/privacy .
+We hope we have given you a good overview of data processing by Klarna.
+If you would like to learn more about how your data is handled, we recommend that you read Klarna’s privacy policy at https://cdn.klarna.com/1.0/shared/content/legal/terms/0/de_at/privacy .

 PayPal Privacy Policy

-PayPal also processes your data in the USA, among other places.
-We would like to point out that, according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-This can be associated with various risks for the legality and security of data processing.
+PayPal processes your data in the USA, among other places.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This can involve various risks for the legality and security of data processing.

 PayPal uses so-called standard contractual clauses (= Art.
-46 Para.
-2 and 3 GDPR) as the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or data transfer there.
-Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data also comply with European data protection standards if they are transferred to third countries (such as the USA) and stored there.
+46. Para.
+2 and 3 GDPR) as the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or for data transfer there.
+Standard contractual clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to third countries (such as the USA) and stored there.
 Through these clauses, PayPal undertakes to comply with European data protection standards when processing your relevant data, even if the data is stored, processed and managed in the USA.
-These clauses are based on an implementation decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the corresponding standard contractual clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de

-For more information on the Standard Contractual Clauses and the data processed using PayPal Marketing Solutions, see the Privacy Policy at https://www.paypal.com/c2/webapps/mpp/ua/privacy-full .
+For more information about the standard contractual clauses and the data processed through the use of PayPal Marketing Solutions, please see the Privacy Policy on https://www.paypal.com/c2/webapps/mpp/ua/privacy-full .

 Shop Pay Privacy Policy

 We use Shop Pay, a service for online payment solutions, on our website.
-The service provider is the American company Shopify Inc. The company Shopify International Limited (Victoria Buildings, 2nd floor, 1-2 Haddington Road, Dublin 4, D04 XN32, Ireland) is responsible for the European area.
+The service provider is the American company Shopify Inc. The company responsible for the European region is Shopify International Limited (Victoria Buildings, 2nd floor, 1-2 Haddington Road, Dublin 4, D04 XN32, Ireland).

-We would like to point out that, according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-The data processing is essentially done by Shop Pay.
-This can mean that data may not be processed and stored anonymously.
-In addition, US government authorities may have access to individual data.
-It may also happen that this data is linked to data from other possible Shop Pay services for which you have a user account.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+The data processing is mainly carried out by Shop Pay.
+This may mean that data is not processed and stored anonymously.
+Furthermore, US government authorities may have access to individual data.
+It may also happen that this data is linked to data from other Shop Pay services for which you have a user account.

-You can find out more about the data processed by using Shop Pay in the privacy policy at https://www.shopify.de/legal/datenschutz .
+You can find out more about the data processed through the use of Shop Pay in the Privacy Policy on https://www.shopify.de/legal/datenschutz .

 Sofortüberweisung Privacy Policy Summary